dofdev/openfiction/README.md

 # openfiction

-An economy for formative and inspirational fiction.
+A platform for formative fiction.

-Where in a publisher gives credit(ether) to a current publication, in order to publish their work.
-Playing into more traditional oral storytelling, where retellings are an important part of the process.
+Each publication gives credit to a current publication.
+So when they are donated to their earnings are divided in half sent back and repeated until there is nothing left (exponential falloff).